Into the Groove: Live performances

 For the Re-Invention World Tour, "Into the Groove" was reworked with a Scottish theme that included kilts, a live bagpiper, and a video appearance by Missy Elliott.
 Newsdays Glenn Gamboa praised the reimagining as a dynamic dance performance.
 It appears on Madonna's 2006 live album and documentary I'm Going to Tell You a Secret.
 On the Sticky & Sweet Tour, the track was remixed with samples from Newcleus' "Jam on It" (1984), and The Sugarhill Gang's "Apache" (1981).
-Madonna wore gym shorts, danced on a pole, and played Double Dutch as Keith Haring's artwork lit the stage.
+Madonna wore gym shorts, danced on a pole, and played Double Dutch as Keith Haring's artwork was projected onstage.
 The Denver Posts Ricardo Baca called the number a "delightful explosion of color [...] pure pop goodness"; the performance was featured on the Sticky & Sweet Tour live album (2010), recorded in Buenos Aires.

 On the MDNA Tour (2012), the song was briefly sampled in a video intro to "Turn Up the Radio".
-A slow, Mexican-inspired medley combining "Dress You Up", "Into the Groove", and "Lucky Star" (1983) was performed during the Rebel Heart Tour, featuring Day of the Dead–themed visuals.
+A slow, Mexican-inspired medley combining "Dress You Up", "Into the Groove", and "Lucky Star" (1983) was performed during the Rebel Heart Tour, featuring Day of the Dead-themed visuals.
 Billboards Joe Lynch praised the Spanish guitar arrangement, though he felt "the maracas might have been a little much".
-This rendition can be found on the Rebel Heart Tour live album (2017), recorded in Sydney's Allphones Arena.
+This rendition appears on the Rebel Heart Tour live album (2017), recorded in Sydney's Allphones Arena.

 "Into the Groove" was given a punk makeover on the Celebration Tour, with Madonna in chains, corset, and a short skirt, performing alongside dancers styled after the 1980s New York punk scene.
 The Chicago Tribunes Bob Gendron described it as a throwback to a "buttoned-down era guided by conservative taboos".
 Despite its enduring popularity, Madonna admitted in a 2009 Rolling Stone interview that "Into the Groove" is a song she "feel[s] retarded singing".